crlngn/crlngn-ddb-bridge/README.md

 ### PLANNED FEATURES:
 I am currently evaluating the following features:
-- Settings to toggle template auto-targetting on/off
-- Settings for unskipping the roll configuration window by pressing a key
 - Automatically rolling saves for NPCs / enemies
 - Adding custom rolls as bonuses to a previous roll from D&D Beyond (for example, for Bardic inspiration or Bless)
 - Retroactively changing a regular roll from D&D Beyond to advantage/disadvantage by clicking a button and waiting for the new roll